MaxLewter16/LLEAP/README.md

 - `exo_gazebo` loads configuration files and runs the simulation software for the legs using gazebo classic and will eventually work in parallel with the control code.
 - `exo_moveit` runs the manipulation and motion planning software for how to get from one point to another in 3d space.
-- `exo_viz` loads configuration files and runs the visualization software for the legs using rviz2
+- `exo_rviz` loads configuration files and runs the visualization software for the legs using rviz2

 For more details see below.